codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 ### cancelPopup

-Dismisses the active JavaScript popup, as created by window.alert|window.confirm|window.prompt.
+Dismisses the active JavaScript popup, as created by `window.alert|window.confirm|window.prompt`.

 ### checkOption

+Appium: not tested
 Selects a checkbox or radio button.
 Element is located by label or name or CSS or XPath.